 When Your Child Is Addicted To Drugs

-My son died of an opioid overdose in 2016 after battling addiction for 15 years or so.
+My son died of an opioid overdose in 2016 after battling addiction to fifteen years or so.
 I’m certainly not alone.
 During the previous year, 70,000 victims lost their lives to opioids.

 But opioids aren’t the only powerful substances that can wreck havoc.
 Crystal meth, cocaine, alcohol, even marijuana also have the ability to destroy relationships between parents and children.

-I empathize with any parent dealing with children who have the disease of addiction.
-I remember my son confessing to me during a time of sobriety that when you’re abusing drugs, “the only thing you care about is “getting high.”
+I empathize with any parent dealing with children who have the disease of substance abuse disorder.
+I remember my son confessing to me during a time of sobriety that when you’re abusing drugs, “the only thing you care about is getting high.”
 Your son could be sober for a year and then relapse again.
 The odds of relapse are nearly 40%.

 It is easy for a parent to become addicted to his child’s addiction, to be “co-dependent.”
 How many times did my emotions mirror my son’s helplessness or his temporary respite of sobriety?
 Sound familiar?